-Get ready to transform!
-If your walls are in desperate need of a refresh but you aren’t sure where to start, here’s our step-by-step guide to getting your project completed.
+Get ready to transform the interiors of your home!
+If your walls are in desperate need of a lick of paint but it’s proving difficult to know where to begin, our step-by-step guide will help get your project completed in no time.

 It can be overwhelming choosing a colour for your decorating project.
 If you are undecided, pick up some colour cards from your local decorator centre or order from your chosen paint manufacturers website and they will usually post out free of charge.
 Once you have picked up some tester pots, paint your samples on to white paper, sick on the wall with masking tape, then you can move them around your room to see how the lights affects the colour.

 How to prep a room for painting

 Before you start make sure have the following essentials ready to start your project, these are available instore or online from any decorator centre or paint manufacturer.